 Medications in School

 If your child needs to take any medication for any reason while at school, please contact me right away.
-All medications need to be stored and locked in the nurse’s office.
+All medications will be stored/locked in the nurse’s office.
 No medication may be carried by students or kept in student lockers (with the exception of epinephrine auto injectors, inhalers, and any other emergency medication- with permission).
 A doctor’s order must be provided for medication to be administered in school.
 Please print the form below and have it signed by your primary care provider and return it to me.
+PLEASE DO NOT SEND MEDICINE TO SCHOOL IN A ZIPLOC BAG.
+Medications MUST be in a prescription bottle.
+When filling prescription, ask for a spare bottle to transport medications to school.

 Life Threatening Allergy Protocol